 |Wrist Injury||Severe - Mild||£2,500 - £44,450||The wrist isn't able to function because of the injury but the prognosis says the wrist will recover fully.|

+A car accident claim is to compensate victims of road traffic accidents for their pain and suffering when they’ve suffered injury due to somebody else’s negligence.
 If you are planning on filing a car accident compensation claim, and you should, it is always a good idea to have a solicitor representing you for several reasons.

 First and foremost, with a solicitor by your side, the car insurance company will not be so quick to tempt you with a dismal settlement in exchange for dismissing the case.